-Excludes cases in correctional settings. ^Vaccination status is determined by matching to Australian Immunisation Register (AIR) data.
-Name and date of birth need to be an exact match to that recorded in the AIR.
-People with unknown vaccination status were unable to be found in the AIR, though may have vaccination details recorded in the AIR under a shortened name or different spelling.
+^{}Excludes cases in correctional settings

+[^]Vaccination status is determined by matching to Australian Immunisation Register (AIR) data.
+Name and date of birth need to be an exact match to that recorded in AIR.
+People with unknown vaccination status were unable to be found in AIR, though may have vaccination details recorded in AIR under a shortened name or different spelling.

-Epidemiological week 23, ending 11 June 2022
+Epidemiological week 24, ending 18 June 2022

-- Of the 80 people who were reported to have died with COVID-19, all were eligible for a third dose of a COVID-19 vaccine but only 49 (61% of those eligible) had received a third dose. - Thirty-seven were aged care residents; 10 died in hospital and 27 died at an aged care facility. - Four of the deaths occurred at home.
-Of these, none were diagnosed after death. - Six people aged under 65 years died with COVID-19.
-Five had records of significant underlying health conditions that increase the risk of severe disease from COVID-19. - Two of the deaths were unvaccinated - Three of the deaths were not fully vaccinated - One of the deaths was fully vaccinated - Reported deaths were classified as COVID-19 deaths if they met the surveillance definition in the Communicable Diseases Network of Australia's COVID-19 National Guidelines for Public Heath Units.
+Of the 77 people who were reported to have died with COVID-19:

+- All were eligible for a third dose of a COVID-19 vaccine but only 56 (73% of those eligible) had received a third dose.1 - Thirty-eight were aged care residents.
+Seven of these people died in hospital and 31 died at an aged care facility. - Three of the deaths occurred at home.
+Of these, none were diagnosed after death. - Five people aged under 65 years died with COVID-19.
+All had records of significant underlying health conditions that increase the risk of severe disease from COVID-19: - Two were unvaccinated - Three were fully vaccinated

+Reported deaths were classified as COVID-19 deaths if they met the surveillance definition in the Communicable Diseases Network of Australia's COVID-19 National Guidelines for Public Heath Units.
 Under this definition, deaths are considered COVID-19 deaths for surveillance purposes if the person died with COVID-19, not necessarily because COVID-19 was the cause of death.
-Deaths may be excluded if there was a clear alternative cause of death that was unrelated to COVID-19 (e.g. major trauma). - COVID-19 related deaths are notified to NSW Health from a range of sources, including public and private hospitals, aged care facilities, and the Coroner.
+Deaths may be excluded if there was a clear alternative cause of death that was unrelated to COVID-19 (e.g. major trauma).

+COVID-19 related deaths are notified to NSW Health from a range of sources, including public and private hospitals, aged care facilities, and the Coroner.
 Not all deaths reported by NSW Health occurred in the week in which they are reported as there is sometimes a delay between a death occurring and it being reported to NSW Health.
 NSW Health does not report deaths under investigation by the Coroner until the Coroner issues their findings on the cause of death.

-&lt;sup>1 The Australian Technical Advisory Group on Immunisation (ATAGI) recommends that everyone aged 16 years and over has three doses of a COVID-19 vaccine, with an additional winter dose recommended for other people at increased risk of severe illness.
+1 The Australian Technical Advisory Group on Immunisation (ATAGI) recommends that everyone aged 16 years and over has three doses of a COVID-19 vaccine, with an additional winter dose recommended for other people at increased risk of severe illness.